 Cash Transactions Risk.
 Like other ETFs, the Fund sells and redeems its shares only in large blocks called Creation Units and only to "Authorized Participants."
-Unlike many other ETFs, however, the Fund expects to effect all or part of its creations and redemptions for cash, rather than in-kind securities.
-Thus, an investment in the Fund may be less tax-efficient than an investment in other ETFs as the Fund may recognize a capital gain that it could avoid by making redemptions in-kind.
-As a result, the Fund may pay out higher annual capital gains distributions than ETFs that redeem in-kind.
+Unlike many other ETFs, however, the Fund expects to effect its creations and redemptions at least partially or fully for cash, rather than in-kind securities.
+Thus, an investment in the Fund may be less tax-efficient than an investment in other ETFs as the Fund may recognize a capital gain that it could have avoided by making redemptions in-kind.
+As a result, the Fund may pay out higher capital gains distributions than ETFs that redeem in-kind.
 Further, paying redemption proceeds in cash rather than through in-kind delivery of portfolio securities may require the Fund to dispose of or sell portfolio investments to obtain the cash needed to distribute redemption proceeds at an inopportune time.

 International Closed Market Trading Risk.
-Because substantially all of the Fund's investments trade in markets that are closed when the Fund and Exchange are open, there are likely to be deviations between current pricing of an underlying security and stale pricing, resulting in the Fund trading at a discount or premium to NAV greater than those incurred by other ETFs.
+To the extent the Fund's investments trade in markets that are closed when the Fund and Exchange are open, there are likely to be deviations between current pricing of an underlying security and stale pricing, resulting in the Fund trading at a discount or premium to NAV greater than those incurred by other ETFs.

 New Fund Risk.
-The Fund is new and does not yet have shares outstanding.
 If the Fund does not grow in size, it will be at greater risk than larger funds of wider bid-ask spreads for its shares, trading at a greater premium or discount to NAV, liquidation and/or a stop to trading.